France–Mexico relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Favorable Nation (1827); Agreement on Friendship, Commerce and Navigation (1886); Agreement on Copyright Protection (1950); Trade Agreement (1951); Agreement on Air Transportation (1952); Agreement on Scientific and Technical Cooperation (1965); Agreement on Economic Cooperation (1981); Agreement of Cooperation between Pemex and Total S.A.
 (1981); Franco-Mexican Declaration on Political Violence in El Salvador (1981); Agreement on work and holiday visas (2011); Agreement on Cooperation in the peaceful uses of Nuclear Energy (2015); Agreement on Social Security (2015); Agreement on Mutual Academic Recognition (2015); Aeronautical Agreement (2015) and an Agreement of Cooperation between French and Mexican Universities (2015).

 Tourism and Transportation

-In 2016, 250,000 French citizens visited Mexico for tourism.
-That same year, 477,000 Mexican citizens visited France for tourism.
-There are direct flights between France and Mexico with the following airlines: Aeroméxico and Air France; with direct flights available from Cancún and Mexico City international airports to Paris Charles de Gaulle Airport.
+In 2022, 258,000 French citizens visited Mexico for tourism.
+That same year, 500,000 Mexican citizens visited France for tourism.
+There are direct flights between France and Mexico with the following airlines: Aeroméxico, Air Caraïbes and Air France; with direct flights available from Cancún and Mexico City international airports to Paris.